Cooops/Comp-Sci-Fundamentals/README.md

 ### Summary

 ---
 In summary, we have good ways to reason about code's efficiency without knowing anything about the real world time they take the run (which is affected by an incredible number of different factors).
-It also allows us to reason well about what will happen when the size of the inputs increases.
+It also allows us to reason well about what will happen when the size of the inputs increases towards infinity.

 ![Big O comparisons](https://i.imgur.com/np3rNEh.png)
 </details>